DessimozLab/FastOMA/README.md

 The name of each fasta file is the name of species.
 Please make sure that the name of fasta records do not contain special characters including `||`.

 2. Rooted Species tree in [newick format](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html#reading-newick-trees).
 A rough species tree is enough, and it does not need to be binary (fully resolved).
 Besides, we do not need branch lengths.
-You could use the NCBI tree via ete3 package.
+You could use the NCBI tree via ete3 package via `cat list_taxanomic_id.txt | ete3 ncbiquery --tree > species_tree.nwk` (see [this](http://etetoolkit.org/documentation/ete-ncbiquery/)).
 Note that the name of leaves of the tree (species name) should be the same as the file name of FASTAs (without `.fa` extension) (item 1).
 And there shouldn't be any repeated names in leaves names and internal node names.
 The tree should not be with quotation.